-This article was originally published in issue 278 of Edge, back in March 2015.
+This article was originally published in issue 278 of Edge, back in March 2015, and we're revisiting it for Star Wars Day.
 For more great features like this, you can subscribe here.

 The game’s scope could belong to an unlikely sounding Kickstarter pitch, so perhaps it’s little wonder that Sony Online Entertainment shuttered its Star Wars MMOG in December 2011.
 In its final form, Star Wars Galaxies was a mess of contradictory creative urges whose design and technological foundations had been stripped out from under it—but it was an ambitious mess, the type of game that players often ask for but rarely get.

 Galaxies’ creative director, Raph Koster, had been a lead designer on Ultima Online.
 In the view of Koster and his team, an MMOG was a persistent world driven by systems that emphasised player participation at every level.
 If the player wanted to be an adventurer, the logic went, then they should be an adventurer in an ecosystem that also included craftsmen, doctors, dancers, pilots and farmers.
 If an aspiring Han Solo wanted a drink, then they should be able to buy one from a player who—for whatever reason—aspired to be that bartender from the Mos Eisley cantina.